Reveals a Complete Money Coach Hiring and Interview Process with Essential Checklists…

 - What specific obstacles are holding me back from success right now?

 - What experience should my coach have?

-- What background issues are important to have in common with my coach? (i.e. religion, family, etc.)
+- What beliefs and values are important to have in common with my coach? (i.e. religion, family, etc.)

-- Do I want coaching open ended or just a specific number of sessions?
+- Do I want open-ended coaching, or a specific number of sessions?

 - Do I need face-to-face interaction or is the telephone acceptable?